-Uncertainty and ambiguity are what The Witcher does best, and with the long-awaited release of the third game, the series is back exploring the moral grey areas of a world where the future is in constant flux.
-Those blurred themes are perfectly encapsulated by the series’ titular star, the monster-hunter Geralt.
+Uncertainty and ambiguity are what The Witcher does best, exploring the moral grey areas of a world where the future is in constant flux.
+Those blurred themes are perfectly encapsulated by the series’ star, the monster-hunter Geralt.

 As a mutant, he’s constantly on the periphery and bearing passive witness to the ugliest sides of life.
 But as a kind of superhero in this world, he’s also asked to clean up the messes more ordinary beings land at his feet.
 And with CD Projekt’s now well-known approach to this universe—even the truth of its own story is malleable.

-Although I’m only a couple of hours into the new game, one thing that’s still very clear is the continued interest in the absurdity of life.
+One thing that’s very clear in The Witcher is absurdity of life.
 Many of us are—or have been—on the periphery in our own way, and the experience of shifting from the center to the edges of history and back is one reason I find Geralt such a compelling character.
-As an echo of Poland and Eastern Europe’s recent experience emerging from the Cold War, both the games and their source material in Andrzej Sapkowski’s novels continue to pose questions that still resonate today: Do we change or does the world change?
+As an echo of Poland and Eastern Europe’s experience emerging from the Cold War, both the games and their source material in Andrzej Sapkowski’s novels continue to pose questions that still resonate today: Do we change or does the world change?

 With that in mind, in this edition of ‘If you like’ I’ve put together a few suggestions that speak to the dark ambiguity of the art, attitude, and storytelling of the Witcher series.